Start Date

 Your study experience and support

-Our campuses are home to fantastic facilities including modern lecture theatres, libraries, workshops and laboratories, as well as spaces that simulate real work environments.
+Our campuses are home to modern lecture theatres, libraries, workshops and laboratories, as well as spaces that simulate real work environments.
 But you’ll also discover that your journey at UniSA is about social experiences, healthy living and getting involved.
 You’ll find student sports and fitness facilities, community clinics, tech zones and chill-out spaces.
 There are campus sport activities to keep you active, and if you are keen to explore the social side of university life, there are movies, cooking demonstrations, parties and loads more.

 Adelaide also has a variety of accommodation options to suit different requirements and budgets.
 Options include dedicated student accommodation and private rentals.
 See our long-term accommodation pages, or explore our student accommodation by Scape on Bank Street in Adelaide’s lively cultural precinct, an ideal location for students.
 It is within easy reach of UniSA’s city and metropolitan campuses, Rundle Mall shopping, the Central Market, Chinatown, and the West End’s vibrant nightlife.
 It is also across the road from the Adelaide train station, and on bus and tram routes.